jackwong95/MMURandomStuff/README.md

 7) **Renaming your variables** will not reduce the plagiarism rate.

-8) The **Plagiarism rate** will most likely be very high if your program flow is very close to mine.
+8) The **Plagiarism rate** will most likely be high if your program flow is close to mine.

 # WARNING